 - BAKE: Bake the cookies at 375º Fahrenheit for 8-10 minutes.
 Transfer the warm cookies to a wire rack to cool completely.

 COOKIE SCOOP - You can use whatever size cookie scoop you like.
 When it comes to Chocolate Chip Cookies, I prefer an oversized cookie.
 A medium (1½ tablespoons) sized cookie scoop is perfect.

-The whole idea of this recipe is to make super delicious cookies in a brief period of time.
+The whole idea of this recipe is to make super delicious cookies in a brief period.
 The moral of the story is.
-You do you, and have fun in the kitchen.
+You do and have fun in the kitchen.

-But if you want to quickly add some new life to your cookies, simply place one of them in the microwave for about 30 seconds.
+But if you want to add some new life to your cookies quickly, simply place one of them in the microwave for about 30 seconds.
 It'll come out soft and warm.

 QUALITY CHOCOLATE - If possible, I recommend using top-quality chocolate.
 It really, truly makes a difference.
 Brands I like are Ghirardelli, Trader Joe's, and Guittard.

 STORAGE - Store the cookies in airtight containers.
 The cookies will keep them fresh for up to a month.
 This might vary a bit depending on the quality of the chocolate.

 Milk chocolate will go stale sooner, and semi-sweet or dark chocolate will keep fresh much longer.

 As a rule of thumb, the higher the chocolate content, the longer the shelf life.